-In the meantime, if you have questions about a family law topic please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We have a team of licensed family law attorneys to meet with you six days a week in a free of charge consultation.
-We can discuss whatever questions you have and go over the services that our office provides to clients across southeast Texas.
+In the meantime, if you have questions about a family law topic, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We have a team of licensed family law attorneys to meet with you six days a week in a free-of-charge consultation.
+We can discuss whatever questions you have and go over our office's services to clients across southeast Texas.
 Thank you for stopping by.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"